qim-center/qim3d/docs/doc/image_analysis/features.md

     - If a mesh is provided, the threshold and/or mask arguments are ignored.

 !!! tip "Efficient feature extraction"
-    For best performance, convert your input volume to a mesh using `qim3d.mesh.from_volume` before extracting multiple features.
-This avoids repeated volume-to-mesh conversions under the hood.
+    Before extracting **multiple** features, convert your input volume to a mesh using `qim3d.mesh.from_volume` for best performance.
+This avoids repeated volume-to-mesh conversions under the hood during feature extraction.

 ::: qim3d.features
     options: